gwtproject/gwt-site/src/main/markdown/doc/latest/polymer-tutorial/widgets-applogic.md

 Adding the Application Logic.
 ===

-At this point we have almost the UI of our **TodoList** application designed using `UiBinders`.
+Up till now, we’ve designed our UI using UiBinders.

-In this lesson we will learn how to add the logic to our UI and deal with widget events and data.
+In this section, we’ll learn how to add logic to our UI.
+We’ll touch on very basic data modelling and how to handle widget events.

-1. Create the **Add Item dialog** adding the following markup to the Main.ui.xml file:
+1. Create the **Add Item dialog** by adding the following markup to the Main.ui.xml file:

         <g:HTMLPanel>
           ...